tendaidree/AB-testing-Globox/technical_summary.md

       SELECT
-        a.uid AS user_id,  --Selecting user ID from activity table. g.group,  --Selecting user group from groups table. g.join_dt AS date_registered,  --Selecting registration date from groups table as 'date_registered'. a.dt AS date_converted,  --Selecting conversion date from activity table as 'date_converted'.
+        a.uid AS user_id,  --Selecting user ID from activity table. g.group,  --Selecting user group from groups table. g.join_dt AS date_registered,        ---Selecting registration date from groups table as 'date_registered'. a.dt AS date_converted,      ---Selecting conversion date from activity table as 'date_converted'.
-        SUM(COALESCE(a.spent, 0)) AS total_spent,  --Summing the spent amount, handling NULLS with COALESCE. a.dt - g.join_dt AS date_difference  --Calculating the date difference between conversion and registration.
+        SUM(COALESCE(a.spent, 0)) AS total_spent,     ---Summing the spent amount, handling NULLS with COALESCE. a.dt - g.join_dt AS date_difference     ---Calculating the date difference between conversion and registration.
     FROM groups g
-    JOIN activity a ON g.uid = a.uid  --Joining groups and activity tables.
+    JOIN activity a ON g.uid = a.uid       ---Joining groups and activity tables.
-    GROUP BY 1, 2, 3, 4  --Grouping by user ID, user group, registration date, and conversion date.
+    GROUP BY 1, 2, 3, 4       ---Grouping by user ID, user group, registration date, and conversion date.
 ) AS n  --Subquery (Aliased as n):
-GROUP BY 1, 3  --Grouping the results by user group and date difference.
+GROUP BY 1, 3      ---Grouping the results by user group and date difference.

 ;

 ```

-- **Statistical Tests Used:** Specify tests (e.g., t-test, chi-squared).
+- **Statistical Tests Used:**

-Hypothesis test conducted to see whether there is a difference in the conversion rate between treatment and control group: Two-sample z-test for difference in proportions
+Two-sample z-test for difference in proportions: Hypothesis test conducted to see whether there is a difference in the conversion rate between treatment and control group.

-Hypothesis test conducted to see whether there is a difference in the average amount spent per user between treatment and control group: Two-sample t-test for a difference in means
+Two-sample t-test for a difference in means : Hypothesis test conducted to see whether there is a difference in the average amount spent per user between treatment and control group

 - **Results Overview:** High-level summary.